skip to main content

 In this session, participants will understand the true value in bringing together a community of local primary care providers with a passion for digital health innovations.
 Glean transferable insights to build your own digital health community of practice.

-Presented by Jeremy Chad, MD, MD, MSc, CCFP, Primary Care Digital Co-Lead, North York Toronto Health Partners
+Presented by Jeremy Chad, MD, MSc, CCFP, Primary Care Digital Co-Lead, North York Toronto Health Partners

 11:35 a.m. - 12:15 p.m.